 When the royal army moved against Jaffa, the southern lords, many of them Jaffa’s vassals, held firm for Jaffa.
 Until Jaffa made a severe tactical error: he sought military support from the Muslim garrison at Ascalon.
 The later was all too happy to see the Franks fighting among themselves and Jaffa beat off the royal army -- at the price of losing support among his own.
 Many of his vassals (and his own Constable, Barisan d’Ibelin) deserted his cause and reconciled with the king.

 Yet just when Fulk seemed on the brink of complete victory, the Church intervened to end the dangerous self-destructive civil war and forced Fulk to offer astonishingly mild terms to the rebels.
 Hugh of Jaffa and those men who had remained loyal to him were induced to surrender Jaffa and accept exile for a mere three years, rather than the permanent loss of their fiefs.
 Although not explicit, subsequent events suggest that Melisende was behind this agreement and Fulk was anything but happy with it.
 Certainly, before Hugh could leave the kingdom to begin his exile, he was stabbed in the streets of Acre by a knight widely believed to be fulfilling Fulk’s wishes if not his orders.

 Hugh survived the attack and went into exile to die before the terms expired just three years later.
 But sympathy for the injured Hugh was so high that the Angevins found themselves in fear for their lives.
 Indeed, no one was more outraged than Queen Melisende, and the contemporary historian William of Tyre reports that Fulk feared for his life in the company of the queen’s men.
 Fulk had won the battle but lost the war.
 He had discovered he could not rule Jerusalem as he had Anjou.
-He could not impose his own counsellors or ignore the men (and their sons) who had conquered his kingdom one bloody mile at a time.
+He could not impose his own counselors or ignore the men (and their sons) who had conquered his kingdom one bloody mile at a time.
 Most important, he could not replace his wife at whim but must recognize her as her father had intended as his co-regent, his equal in power.